Home > Tours > Europe Tours

 Pace varies by tour style and operator.
 Multi-country coach trips can include early starts and several hours of travel on some days.
 Small group and regional tours are often more relaxed, with more free time and fewer long transfers.
 Our trip notes and itinerary pages usually outline typical daily distances, start times, and included activities, so be sure to compare itineraries if you prefer a slower or faster pace.

 Costs depend on the style, season, inclusions, and regions visited.
-As a general guide, affordable or standard European coach tours average around two dollars per day including accommodation, transport, some meals and guiding.
+As a general guide, affordable or standard European coach tours average around two to three hundred dollars per day including accommodation, transport, some meals and guiding.
 The cost per day rises on small group, premium and luxury tours, particularly in higher-priced regions such as Scandinavia or Switzerland.
 Shoulder-season travel often provides better value than peak summer.

 When is the best time to actually book a tour to Europe?